samschott/desktop-notifier/README.md

 * macOS and iOS via the Notification Center framework
 * Windows via the WinRT / Python bridge

-Design choices by `desktop-notifier`:

-* It does not try to work around platform restrictions, such as changing the app icon on macOS.
-Workarounds would be hacky and likely be rejected by an App Store review.
-* The main API consists of async methods and a running event loop is required to respond to user interactions with a notification.
-This simplifies integration with GUI apps.
-* Dependencies are pure Python packages without extension modules.
-This simplifies app bundling and distribution.
-We make an exception for Windows because interoperability with the Windows Runtime is difficult to achieve without extension modules.
-* If a certain feature is not supported by a platform, using it will not raise an exception.
-This allows clients to use a wide feature set where available without worrying about exception handling.
-* If a notification cannot be scheduled, this is logged as a warning and does not raise an exception.
-Most platforms allow the user to control if and how notifications are delivered and notification delivery therefore cannot be taken as guaranteed.

 ## Features

 ![gif](https://github.com/samschott/desktop-notifier/blob/main/screenshots/macOS.gif?raw=true)